 Application for CEUs

-All ongoing / on demand courses will be approved for a term of one year, from 1 January to 31 December of the same calendar year, to facilitate re certification.
-Hosts may apply for an initial 3 year validity, by entering the event with 3 separate occurrences, each occurrence being of one calendar year term.
-Hosts must inform the Education Committee of their wish to renew at the expiration of the initial term, and update any changes to the course at that time.
+All ongoing / on demand courses will be approved for a term of one year.
+Hosts may apply for an initial 3 year validity, by entering the event with 3 separate occurrences.
+Hosts must inform the Education Committee of their wish to renew at the expiration of the term, and update any changes to the course at that time.

 Verification of Attendance